Chief Magistrate Judge, U. S. District Court, District of Massachusetts,

 - JCB Q20: What, if any, expert discovery deadlines do you set at the initial scheduling conference?
 When do you typically set a schedule for the filing of Daubert motions?

-- JCB A20: Depending on the case, I may set the deadline for expert discovery at the initial scheduling conference or I may set the deadlines after the conclusion of fact discovery.
+- JCB A20: Depending on the case, I may set the deadlines for expert discovery at the initial scheduling conference or I may set the deadlines after the conclusion of fact discovery.

 - JCB Q21: If the case involves a pro se litigant, do you typically have any different practices in regard to scheduling conferences, status conferences or discovery matters?